 I thought I would also share what is needed to properly photograph birds at rest (Vs. in flight).
 Here is a short list of items that are indispensable for good bird photography.

-- A good telephoto lens to enable photographing them from longer distances.
+- A good telephoto lens enables photographing them from longer distances.

 - A tripod for stability with a good tripod head that allows for motion up-down-left-right.